WendellLeao/WendellLeao/README.md

 - Hello, my name is Wendell Leão and I am a game programmer 🎮
 - I have more than three years of experience with the Unity game engine 👾
-- If you want, you can find the games I made by clicking [here](https://wendell-leao.itch.io/ "My Itch.io Page") 😉
+- I have some games published.
+You can find the games I made by clicking [here](https://wendell-leao.itch.io/ "My Itch.io Page") 😉

 ### My skills